weareblahs/WSAUtilities/README.md

 GUI launcher coming very soon.

+# For new users
+Before you do anything with it, remember that **This thing only works with Windows 11 computers**.
+## Where to download?
+https://github.com/weareblahs/WSAUtilities/releases, then download the newest ZIP file.
 ## Running Build 22523?
 Check the Releases page for more information on how to patch the WSAUtilities.ini file to detect it.